FRED THRAVES 1878–1940

 Age two, living on Shelford Rd, Radcliffe on Trent with father George, railway labourer, mother Martha, sister Jane age seven and sister Clara, age five.

-Age thirteen on census, living with aunt and uncle, Mary and William Kirchen, Back Lane, Radcliffe on Trent.
+Age thirteen on census, living with aunt and uncle, Mary and William Kirchen, green grocer, Back Lane, Radcliffe on Trent.
 Occupation or school attendance not recorded.

 Age 22, living with aunt and uncle, Mary and William Kirchen, Back Lane, Radcliffe on Trent.
-He was a labourer and bricklayer.
+He was a bricklayer”s labourer.

 He was still living with the Kirchens in Radcliffe on Trent and working as a general labourer.

 Service number: 645369 (Labour Corps) 76752 (Sherwood Foresters)